About

 Through scientific research, risk assessments, and capacity-building initiatives, the project equips local authorities and communities to respond effectively to GLOF threats.
 GLOFCA’s efforts enhance regional preparedness, safeguarding lives and livelihoods.

-DRR and Adaptation in Central Asia
+DRR & Adaptation in Central Asia

 Disaster risk reduction (DRR) and climate change adaptation (CCA) are gaining momentum in Central Asia.
 However, challenges persist, including: